djdomi/Dos-Batch/README.md

-# Powershell
+# Shell Scripts

-some nice powershell script that will help a whole day as admin :)
+some nice shell script that will help a whole day as admin :)